 September 12 – 14: Off bike… driving rental car

 Today began with an opportunity to try one last ditch effort to restore our communication device.
 A local computer/gaming store had a headset they said met our requirements.
 Once we’d picked up our rental car we drove over and arrived full of optimism.
 The gotcha was that due to strict government sanitation regulations once it was opened to test it, we could not return it.
 Our strong desire for it to work overcame the non-refundable $50 CND price tag.
 In less than 5 minutes we discovered it was a no-go.
 Bummer.
 Oh well.
 Letting that go.
 Will try to resell it once back home.
+Post-trip-update: recovered cost by selling the gaming headset to a community teen!

 Meanwhile, Tess is currently stored at our Halifax hotel until our return Wednesday evening.
 We spent today mostly driving our rental car toward Cape Breton and the Cabot Trail – tomorrow’s focus.
 It’s such a dramatic contrast to go from cycling in the sunshine to sitting in a car all day.
 We scouted out a short hike at Usige Ban Falls (pronounced “ISH-KA-ban”), a Provincial Park to a sweet waterfall via 5 miles of gravel roads.
 It felt great to be outdoors and move our bodies again.